Live Song Request Platform

 Fan pays and submits their request

-The fan enters a song, pays, and their request appears on your dashboard instantly.
-You decide whether to play it.
+The fan finds a song, pays, and their request appears on your dashboard instantly.
+There's no platform requirement to play every request, but playing requests whenever you reasonably can builds credibility and trust with your audience.

 4. 4